-- Phonics – a systematic approach to decode, segment and blend when learning to read and write.
+- Phonics – using Read Write Inc - a systematic synthetic phonics programme where children are taught to decode, segment and blend when learning to read and write.

-- Spelling – building on phonics learning to understand and apply spelling patterns and rules in a fun and engaging way.
+- Spelling – using Read Write Inc - building on phonics learning to understand and apply spelling patterns and rules in a fun and engaging way.

 - Punctuation and Grammar – learning the mechanics of writing and using these tools for effect.